xuzhe0628/mongodb-fundamental/README.md

 This can be done by two approaches, Mongo shell or Robomongo GUI.

 ### Mongo Shell
 * The default port is 27017 and you can ignore the `--port` parameter if you are connection to the default port.
+I will use 27018 in this course.
   <br>`mongo --port <port>`
 * Show databases availble on server.
   <br>`show dbs`
 * Switch to a specific database.
+I will use test database in this course.
   <br>`use <database>`
 * Show collections, tables in SQL Server, in the database.
+I will use restaurants collection in this course.
   <br>`show tables` or `show collections`
+* Select one record from a collection.
+Please take a look at the document structure.
+  <br>`db.restaurants.findOne()`

 ### Robomongo
-* Open Robomongo and click **Create** to open a new MongoDB connection.
+* Open Robomongo and click `Create` to open a new MongoDB connection.
 If you are using the default configuration for your MongoDB, just give the connection a name.
-* Click **Test** to check whether the connection is successful.
+* Click `Test` to check whether the connection is successful.
 Make sure your mongod is running when you do this.
-* Click **Save** and you will be connected to the database.
+* Click `Save` and you will be connected to the database.
 * Double Click your database and choose the collection you want to check.
 A new window will occur with a command window and all documents in the collection.
 * In the shell command, you can run any command as Robomongo has a full featured shell as the original Mongo shell.
+Press `Enter` to change line in the command window and `Ctrl+Enter` to run the command.
-There may be some commands that you can run but it will not return the result, such as explan command that returning the explain plan of one query.
+* There may be some commands that you can run but it will not return the result, such as explan command that returning the explain plan of one query.

 ## Read operations

-* Select one record from a collection
-  <br>`db.<collection>.findOne()`
-* Select documents from a query
+### Query by top level field
+This query select restaurants in Manhattan.
+<br>`db.restaurants.find( { "borough": "Manhattan" } )`

+### Query by a Field in an Embedded Documentery
+For example, we want to find how many restaurants have zipcode 10462.
+The number is 150.
+<br>`db.restaurants.find({"address.zipcode": "10462"}).count()`

+### Query by a Field in an Array
+This documents
+<br>`db.restaurants.find( { "grades.grade": "A" } )`

 ## Update operations
 ## Delete operations
 ## Aggregation Framework